 On the other hand, the semi-hard has a firmer texture and a distinctive nutty taste and smell.

-When making pizza, you can grate it like Parmiggiano-Reggiano, or you can pair both the semi-hard and semi-soft with different cheeses.
+You can grate pizza like Parmiggiano-Reggiano or pair both the semi-hard and semi-soft with different cheeses.

 - Goat Cheese